ooroor/hellostrangeworld/readme.md

 ### Environment
 - Windows 10
-- Java 11
+- Java 12
 - Junit Jupiter 5.4.1
 - Hamcrest 2.1
-- Maven 3.6.1
+- Maven 3.6.2

 ### Inspirations
 - Simplicity
-- Not using overkilling technologies and frameworks
+- Not using overkill technologies and frameworks
 - Decoupling
 - No superfluous, silly or evident commenting
 - Self explanatory code, using descriptive and precise words for method names, variables etc..